firehydrant/fhcli/readme.md

 ### Configuration file

-We also accept a YAML configuration file, found at `~/.fhcli` or passed in as a param or environment variable.
+We also accept a YAML configuration file, specified with `-config` or passed in as an environment variable.
+If none is specified, the following paths will be checked in order for a configuration file.

+* /etc/firehydrant.cfg
+* $HOME/firehydrant.cfg
+* /tmp/firehydrant.cfg

 ### Examples

 The following examples assume that `FH_API_KEY` is set in your environment.

-    fhcli event --name "hourly reconciliation task" --environment "production" --duration=120ms fhcli event --name "Build image" --environment "staging" --git-revision=a0b0c0d0 docker build .
+    fhcli event --name "hourly reconciliation task" --environment "production" --duration=120ms fhcli event --name "Job run" --environment "staging" --identities git=git@github.com/firehydrant/myrepo:a0b0c0d0 fhcli exec --name "Job run" --environment "staging" --identities git=git@github.com/firehydrant/myrepo:a0b0c0d0 docker build .

+To configure firehydrant and write a config file (defaults to /tmp/firehydrant.cfg) for subsequent invocations of the tool:
+    fhcli --config /etc/firehydrant.cfg --apiKey fhb-a0b010 --identities git=git@github.com/firehydrant/fhcli:a0b0c0d0 --service myservice init